mjawwad19/MKS22X-FinalProject/README.md

     - went to experimental with a copy of Tetris now named Rotation_Bounds
       - tried to figure out a way to make rotations work on edges
         - success! sorta...
 See  [Experiments](Experiments/Experiments.md) for more details

+[Day 10] 5/27/19
+- Kevin:
+    - Ability to clear lines
+    - Scoring/lines is now tracked as a result of the above